jakjus/serverless-discord-bot/README.md

 npm install
 ```

+We are templating the main `template.yaml` file with `generate_template/generate.js`, so it's not in the main folder by default.

 ### Prepare
 Get your development Guild (Discord Server) Id by enabling Developer Mode in settings and right-clicking your guild.